Deprivation of assets to avoid paying for care home fees

 Deprivation of assets means you have deliberately reduced your overall assets to avoid paying care home fees.

-Assets include the value of savings, property and income which your local authority includes in the financial assessment to determine how much you should contribute towards your social care.
-Some people assume as they age that if they transfer ownership of their home to their children, they are protecting their home from being used for care home fees.
+Assets include the value of savings, property and income which your local authority includes in the financial assessment.
+This will be used to determine how much you should contribute towards your social care.
+Some people assume if they transfer home ownership to their children, they are protecting their home from being used for care home fees.

 However if the local authority believes you have intentionally deprived yourself of assets, such as giving away money or transferring property, they may include the value of these assets in the means test to determine your contribution towards care costs.

-Around half of the people in the UK who pay for permanent residential care or move into a nursing home receive funding from their local council.
+Around half of people aged 65 and over in the UK receive council funding for their care home costs.
 The amount of help with care costs you get from social services depends on the value of your assets.
 The more your assets are worth, the more you have to contribute.

-Following a needs assessment, if your local council thinks that you need to move into a care home to receive the level of care required, they will conduct a financial assessment to look at your assets.
+Following a needs assessment, if your local council thinks you need to move into a care home, they will conduct a financial assessment.
 This means test will show if you are eligible for financial support.

 If you move into a care home permanently, your home will be included in the means test unless your partner still lives there, or a relative in some circumstances.

 The thresholds for state-funded care vary from country to country.
 For example, the upper limit in England is £23,250.
-If your assets are valued at over this amount in the means test, you will have to pay all care fees yourself.
-For more information on how to get help with care home fees, click here.
+If your assets are valued over this amount in the means test, you will have to pay all care fees yourself.

 Paying for care home fees completely out of your own pocket is expensive.
 Some people have to sell their homes to afford long-term residential or nursing care.
 People sometimes consider reducing their assets to get below the threshold and qualify for social care funding.